pdfcpu/pdfcpu/content/annot/annot_remove.md

 ## Examples

-Remove annotation with object number 575 as taken from the output from `pdfcpu annot list`:
+Remove annotation with object number 575 as taken from the output from `pdfcpu annotations list`:
 ```
-$ pdfcpu annot remove test.pdf 575
+$ pdfcpu annotations remove test.pdf 575
 writing test.pdf...
 pages: all
 ```